Comparing the Hardness of Online Minimization and Maximization Problems with Predictions: Introduction

 \subsection{Our Contribution}

-We focus on online maximization problems, and in particular how the hardness of online maximization problems compares to the hardness of online minimization problems.
+Our contribution revolves around proving several membership, hardness, and completeness results for the complexity classes from~\cite{BBFL25}, focusing on online maximization problems.
+We start by considering the dual problem of the $\CCWM{\PAIRETAFORCC}{t}$-complete problem Online $t$-Bounded Degree Vertex Cover with Predictions ($\BDVC{t}$), namely Online $t$-Bounded Degree Independent Set with Predictions ($\BDIS{t}$).
+From this problem, we show a number of reductions proving hardness relations between $\BDIS{t}$ and other relevant online maximization problems such as online variants of \emph{Interval Scheduling}, \emph{Set Packing} etc.

-Our first effort in this direction (see Section~\ref{sec:independent_set_vs_asg_t}) is a hardness comparison between the base problem of $\CCWM{\PAIRETAFORCC}{t}$, $\ASG{t}$, and \emph{Online $t$-Bounded Degree Independent Set with Prediction} ($\BDIS{t}$), where we show that $\BDIS{t}$ is exactly as hard as $\ASG{t}$ with respect to the canonical pair of error measures $\PAIRMU$ (see Equation~\eqref{eq:pairmu}).
-This relation is particularly interesting, since it implies that there exists an algorithm with any given performance guarantee for $\BDIS{t}$ if and only if there exists an algorithm with the exact same performance guarantee for $\ASG{t}$, while respecting that the performance guarantee is measured differently for online minimization problems than it is for online maximization problems (see Definition~\ref{def:competitiveness}).
-This hardness comparison also directly extends to a hardness comparison between $\BDIS{t}$ and its dual problem, Online $t$-Bounded Degree Vertex Cover with Predictions.
+After comparing the hardness of relevant online maximization problems, we relate ourx results to the existing complexity classes from~\cite{BBFL25}, by proving that $\BDIS{t}$ is equivalent to $\ASG{t}$, and thus also to $\BDVC{t}$, in terms of hardness with respect to the canonical pair of error measures $\PAIRMU$.
+We do this by showing that there exists an algorithm for $\BDIS{t}$ of any competitiveness if and only if there exists an algorithm of the exact same competitiveness for $\ASG{t}$, while respecting that the competitiveness of algorithms for online maximization problems is measured differently from the competitiveness of algorithms for online minimization problems (see Definition~\ref{def:competitiveness}).

-Secondly, in Section~\ref{sec:a_collection_of_problems_from_CCWM_max}, we compare the hardness of $\BDIS{t}$ to the hardness of Online $t$-Bounded Set Packing with Predictions ($\SP{t}$), Online $t$-Bounded Overlap Interval Scheduling with Predictions ($\SCH{t}$), Online $t$-Bounded Clique with Predictions ($\CLI{t}$), Online $t$-Bounded Maximum $k$-Colorable Subgraph with Predictions ($\MCS{k}{t}$), and Online $t$-Bounded Maximum Matching with Predictions ($\MAT{t}$).
-Finally, in Section~\ref{sec:consequences}, we use the results from Sections~\ref{sec:independent_set_vs_asg_t} and~\ref{sec:a_collection_of_problems_from_CCWM_max} to prove $\CCWM{\PAIRMUFORCC}{t}$-completeness of $\BDIS{t}$, $\SP{t}$, $\SCH{t}$, and $\CLI{t}$.
-Moreover, we show that the unbounded variants of $\BDIS{t}$, $\SP{t}$, $\SCH{t}$, and $\CLI{t}$ are hard for $\CCWM{\PAIRMUFORCC}{t}$, and that $\MAT{\left\lfloor \frac{t}{2} \right\rfloor}$ and $\MCS{k}{kt}$ are members of $\CCWM{\PAIRMUFORCC}{t}$.
-Finally, we use these new membership, hardness, and completeness results for $\CCWM{\PAIRMUFORCC}{t}$ to extend several positive algorithmic results from~\cite{BBFL24} to members and complete problems, and strong negative algorithmic results from~\cite{ABEFHLPS23} to all complete and hard problems.
+Having established this relation between $\ASG{t}$ and $\BDIS{t}$, we conclude that $\BDIS{t}$ is $\CCWM{\PAIRMUFORCC}{t}$-complete.
+This result in turn implies that the online maximization problems we had earlier compared to $\BDIS{t}$ are now members, hard, or complete for $\CCWM{\PAIRMUFORCC}{t}$, depending on their relation to $\BDIS{t}$.
+Finally, we extend several positive algorithmic results from~\cite{BBFL25} to members and complete problems, and strong negative algorithmic results from~\cite{ABEFHLPS23} to all complete and hard problems.